bartwietecki/bartwietecki/README.md

 ### Hi there 👋, I'm Bartek Wietecki

 I'm Bartek from Poland, and I'm an ambitious Junior Java Developer who is currently improving his skills in this programming language.
-With a solid foundation in programming I am equipped with the knowledge and drive to make a meaningful impact in this field.
+With a solid foundation in programming I'm equipped with the knowledge and drive to make a meaningful impact in this field.

 ## Skills
 * ☕ Java